yuehanwang17mcp/big-data-spring2018/week-09/PSet6_d3_charts.md

 1. All included Boston neighborhoods.
 2. Show the data in a **Stacked Bar Chart** with the height of each neighborhood bar representing the number of 311 calls and each stacked bar representing the number of calls received from a given source.
-3. Add source information and a legend.
+3. Add source information, a legend, and a title.

 ## Part 2: Normalized Stacked Bar Charts of 311 Sources